harshach/incubator-storm/SECURITY.md

-# Running Apache Storm Securely
+test # Running Apache Storm Securely

 The current release of Apache Storm offers no authentication or authorization.
 It does not encrypt any data being sent across the network, and does not